Andrew Vaughn Player Props: White Sox vs. Royals

 Andrew Vaughn At The Plate

-- Vaughn is batting .248 with 11 doubles, a triple, three home runs and 16 walks.
+- Vaughn has 12 doubles, a triple, four home runs and 16 walks while hitting .246.

-- In 14 games this season (41.2%), Vaughn has picked up an RBI, and in seven of those games (20.6%) he had two or more.
-He has also driven in three or more of his team's runs in two contests.
+- In 44.4% of his games this year, Vaughn has driven in at least one run.
+In nine of those games (25.0%) he recorded two or more RBI, while accounting for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.